-1 Of course, the user's interaction with the device as a whole may be restricted by a network outage (as the Internet becomes temporarily unavailable), but this is not a soluble problem.
+&lt;sup>2 Of course, the user's interaction with the device as a whole may be restricted by a temporary network outage, but this is not a soluble problem.

-$^{^2}$ The term is borrowed from the UK government system, where the official Opposition party forms its own cabinet, shadowing the ministerial functions (and dysfunctions) of the elected government.
+&lt;sup>3 The term is borrowed from the UK government system, where the official Opposition forms its own cabinet, shadowing the ministerial (dys)functions of the government.